ssec/polar2grid/doc/source/readers/abi_l1b.rst

 True Color
 ^^^^^^^^^^

-The ABI L1b "true_color" composite produced by Geo2Grid provides a view of the Earth as the human eye would see it; or as close as we can come to with satellite data and the channels we have available.
+The ABI L1b "true_color" composite produced by |project| provides a view of the Earth as the human eye would see it; or as close as we can come to with satellite data and the channels we have available.
 This means things like trees and grass are green, water is blue, deserts are